SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

-Altogether, our investigations hint that SIMBa indeed allows one to impose known or desired system properties without sacrificing significant model performance in general.
-There is however one critical exception: Proposition~\ref{prop:sparse} seems to impose too conservative conditions on sparse matrices, in line with Remark~\ref{rem:sparse}, and often led to poor accuracy in this case study ~(\textit{SIMBa\_DCBmA}).
+Altogether, these investigations hint that SIMBa indeed allows one to impose known or desired system properties without sacrificing significant model performance in general, contrary to MATLAB.
+There is however one critical exception: Proposition~\ref{prop:sparse} seems to impose overly conservative conditions on sparse Schur matrices, in line with Remark~\ref{rem:sparse}, and often led to poor accuracy in this case study~(\textit{SIMBa-3 [$m_ABCD$]}).